Corporate tax in the Netherlands: History of corporate tax rates

 From 1981 to 2021, the corporate tax rate in the Netherlands has decreased by about half.
 It peaked at 48 percent in 1982 and fell to a new low of 25 percent in 2011.
 The corporate tax rate dropped massively from 35 percent to 29.5 percent in 2006, and further to 25.5 percent in 2007.
 In 2006, the corporate local tax rate was decreased from 15% to 10%, and then to 5.5 percent in 2007.
 As a result, the absolute tax rates were reduced by 5.5 percent in 2006 and by 4 percent in 2007.
 Companies can save money on taxes by transferring income tax from 2006 or 2007 to a later year.
 As a result, executives can defer income tax to a lower tax tariff cycle.
 This tax reform, in theory, encouraged management to manage earnings in order to reduce tax payments.

 The 2019 Dutch corporate tax rate was 19% of the taxable income up to and including (euro) € 200,000, above which the rate was 25%.
 The lower rate decreased to 16.5% in 2020.
 In 2021 the rate for the first bracket further decreased to 15% with taxable income up to € 245,000.
 The top Dutch corporate tax rate instead remained stable at 25%.
 As of 2022, the corporate tax rate stands at 15% for income below €395,000, above which the rate was 25.8%.
 These rates have been lowered by the Dutch government to stimulate a competitive tax environment for international businesses.

+Corporate tax fines in the Netherlands

+The Netherlands tax system is administered by the “Belastingdienst” which is part of the Ministry of Finance.
+The Netherlands tax authority is accountable for the imposition or collection of any Tax.

+Corporate tax is collected based on the company’s profit during the year.
+As a rule, the corporate tax year follows the calendar year from 1 January to 31 December.
+However, companies can have options to choose a different financial year for reasonable purposes.
+If the company fails to pay corporate tax on time, they have to pay interest which starts from the day after the tax due date.
+If the company pays tax after the due dates, the tax authority regards them as debt.
+Therefore, they charge the company the recovery interest.
+The recovery interest is calculated based on the following: